tischi/HTM_Explorer/tutorials/embo_htm_2016.md

   - Positive Control (optional): KIF11
   - Number of objects: Count_Nuclei
   - [Analyze]

-  - Check the output in the R console window!
+Check the output in the R console window.
-  - Examine the saved table in Excel!
+Examine saved table in Excel.